osk2/yamaha-soundbar/README.md

         entity_id: media_player.sound_room1
 ```
 These services are compatible out of the box with the speaker group object in @kalkih's [Mini Media Player](https://github.com/kalkih/mini-media-player) card for Lovelace UI.

+*Tip*: if you experience temporary `Unavailable` status on the slaves afer unjoining from a multiroom group in router mode, run once the Linkplay-specific command `RouterMultiroomEnable` - see details further down.

 ## Presets